Fruit Tree Program

 Generous donations from TreePeople sponsors make the purchase and distribution of these trees possible.
 These sponsorships allow community partners and public orchards to receive fruit trees at no cost.

-Currently TreePeople is working directly with our partner organizations in our geographic regions of focus South Los Angeles and the Northeast San Fernando Valley to distribute fruit trees to families via Fruit Tree Giveaway Festivals that feature fun, food and hands-on education.
+Currently TreePeople is working directly with our partner organizations in Huntington Park, the Northeast San Fernando Valley, Inglewood, and Watts to distribute fruit trees to local families at Fruit Tree Festivals that feature fun, food and hands-on education.

 TreePeople’s Fruit Tree Program is dedicated to help people grow fresh fruit as efficiently and as abundantly as possible.
 This includes many kinds of group efforts to grow fruit trees in our urban setting including school and community gardens and orchards.
 TreePeople supplies a wide variety of fruit tree species, provides expertise in orchard design, support for community events, training, and fruit tree care education.